DanielFillol/goSpider/README.md

 ## Installation

-To use this library, you need to install the `chromedp` package:
+To use this library, you need to install:

 ```sh
 go get -u github.com/DanielFillol/goSpider